San Benito County Climate Roadmap

 Project Scope

 San Benito County and neighboring Santa Clara County are working together to address harmful air pollution, combat climate change, and bring in funding to support our communities.
-Through the Environmental Protection Agency's (EPA) Climate Pollution Reduction Grant Program (CPRG), we have successfully secured a grant to create ambitious plans focused on reducing greenhouse gas emissions and improving air quality, for all communities throughout San Benito County and Santa Clara County.
+Through the Environmental Protection Agency's (EPA) Climate Pollution Reduction Grant Program (CPRG), we successfully secured a grant to create ambitious plans focused on reducing greenhouse gas emissions and improving air quality, for all communities throughout San Benito County and Santa Clara County.

 Priority Climate Action Plan (PCAP) [Finalized]